blakeramos/OCI-Workshop/ODA-Alexa-100.md

   ![](images/100ODA/alexa-setup-skill-12.png)

 - Find your skill in the list, and click 'View Skill ID'.
-Write down this ID, as we will be using it later.
+Copy this ID into notepad, as we will be using it later.

   ![](images/100ODA/alexa-setup-skill-13.png)